 Problem

 The surge in the dependence on mobile phones and portable devices raises questions regarding their environmental impact and in, in particular, their energy requirements.
 This dependence is due to the fast advancement in mobile technology and the convenient nature of mobiles but has also led to users wishing for a mobile battery to last longer.
 Mobile applications are a significant drain on battery life due to the higher demand on the device's CPU.
 This project's aim is to research and investigate ways in which Android Java applications can be modified to reduce CPU power and therefore require less battery life.
+If we can find out a way to save energy on small devices the same principles can be applied to larger devices such as large scale data centres which would lead to a big environmental benefit.

 This project focuses on using optimisation techniques applied to Java, particularly those which use Genetic Improvement and small changes that developers can introduce within their source code in order to provide a significant change in the requirements of CPU power.